-Editor’s Note: This post was written by nDash community member Michelle Rivera McCracken.
+Editor’s Note: This post, My Freelance Writing Journey and Why I Won’t Leave It Behind, was written by nDash community member Michelle Rivera McCracken.
 To learn more about Michelle — and to have her write for your brand — be sure to check out her nDash profile page.

-In the 6th grade I entered a writing contest at my middle school.
-It was open to all of the grade levels: 6th, 7th, and 8th grade.
-I was so excited about entering the contest, but I knew as one of the youngest participants at my school that the competition wouldn’t be easy.
+In the 6th grade, I entered a writing contest at my middle school.
+It was open to all the grade levels: 6th, 7th, and 8th grade.
+I was so excited about entering the contest, but I knew, as one of the youngest participants at my school, that the competition wouldn’t be easy.

-Within those empty pages I created a book of original poetry.
+Within those empty pages, I created a book of original poetry.
 I also accompanied my poetry with illustrations that I had drawn to match each individual poem.
 Then I created the front cover of my book as well.
-I wanted the front cover to be magical and so I drew a picture of a unicorn with a big rainbow cascading behind it.
+I wanted the front cover to be magical, so I drew a picture of a unicorn with a big rainbow cascading behind it.
 This completed my book of poetry, and I was very proud of it.

-She announced the 3rd place winner and it was not me.
-Then she went on to announce the 2nd place winner, and once again it was still not me.
-Finally the 1st place winner was going to be announced.
+She announced the 3rd place winner, and it was not me.
+Then she went on to announce the 2nd place winner, and once again, it was still not me.
+Finally, the 1st place winner was going to be announced.
 I attentively waited for who it was.
-The Principal finally said the name of the person who had taken the top prize, and wild applause broke out inside of the auditorium.
+The Principal finally said the name of the person who had taken the top prize, and wild applause broke out inside the auditorium.
 That 1st place winner was not me.

-I clapped along with everyone else in the auditorium because I didn’t want to be a sore loser, but in that moment I was heartbroken.
+I clapped along with everyone else in the auditorium because I didn’t want to be a sore loser, but at that moment, I was heartbroken.
 Then the Principal came out and said that she still needed to announce the person who had received the honorable mention award.
-The audience got silent again and the room became still with anticipation.
+The audience got silent again, and the room became still with anticipation.

 That’s when the Principal announced who had received honorable mention, and this time it was me.
 The audience broke out in applause again, and I walked to the stage somewhat in a haze of disbelief.
 As the Principal handed me my book with a big blue ribbon on it that said, ‘Honorable Mention,’ I soon realized that I was the only 6th grader standing on that stage.
 A great sense of pride came over, along with a calling.

-I would also like to add that to become a freelance writer you do not need to hold any degrees in writing like I do.
+I would also like to add that to become a freelance writer, you do not need to hold any degrees in writing as I do.
 That was just my personal journey.
-If you are a natural born writer, who writes well, and if you can provide some examples of your work and/or pitch great writing ideas, then freelance writing is an excellent career to get into and I highly recommend giving it a try.
+If you are a natural-born writer, who writes well, and if you can provide some examples of your work and/or pitch great writing ideas, then freelance writing is an excellent career to get into, and I highly recommend giving it a try.